TL;DR

 Thinking about a serious illness is something we'd all rather avoid.
 But what if the unexpected happened?
 A critical illness diagnosis can turn your world upside down, not just emotionally and physically, but financially too.

 Suddenly, you might be unable to work, facing a drop in income while your household bills keep arriving.
 This is where Critical Illness Cover steps in.
-It pays out a tax-free lump sum if you are diagnosed with one of the specific serious conditions listed in your policy.
+It may pay out a potentially tax-efficient lump sum if you are diagnosed with one of the specific serious conditions listed in your policy.

 But the big question is: how much cover do you actually need?
 Guessing a random figure could leave you dangerously under-protected.
 That's why we created this simple, practical tool.